Code-Institute-Submissions/LADCode2021-pp3-pay-calculator_AprResub/README.md

 As you can see the function to request a Dealer ID has re-appeared below the error message.
 This is setup up to keep running until there is a correct input from the user.

-### Command Line Programme User Input for Sales Data
+### User Input for Sales Data

 Once a correct dealer ID is entered the Dealer ID function stops running; tells the user it's a valid ID; pulls in the name of dealer from the dealer_details dealer worksheet in the Google sheet and instead requests sales data input from the user.

 ![](docs/images/valid-dealer-id.png)

-### Command Line Programme Sales Data Validation
+### Sales Data Validation

 Once the user enters sales data into the input it validates whether the value entered is an integer or a float.
-If either of these validations are incorrect an error message is printed to the terminal and as with the Dealer ID input the sales data input food will continue to run until it passes validation.
+If either of these validations are incorrect an error message is printed to the terminal and as with the Dealer ID input the sales data input function will continue to run until it passes validation.
 For example if the user enters text value by mistake:

 ![](docs/images/incorrect-sales-data.png)

-### Command Line Programme Calculating Dealer Pay, House Pay and Updating Worksheet
+### Calculating Dealer Pay, House Pay and Updating Worksheet

 Once the user enters correct sales data the Sales Data Input stops running and the programme uses the user input to: